 SATA is the most common interface used for hard drives.
-This is the interface we use to connect the typical hard disk drives as you see below.
+As you see below, this is the interface we use to connect the typical hard disk drives.

 SATA hard drives require a SATA power cable and a SATA data cable.

-SATA interface is slow.
-There are three versions of SATA ports the latest is SATA 3.
+The SATA interface is slow.
+There are three versions of SATA ports.
+The latest is SATA 3.
 Each SATA version doubles the transfer rate.

-In reality though, even the best hard disk drives have a max transfer rate of about 200 MB/s.
+In reality, even the best hard disk drives have a max transfer rate of about 200 MB/s.

-It is only with SATA SSDs that you would actually require a fast SATA 3 interface.
-More on this below.
+Only with SATA SSDs would you require a fast SATA 3 interface.
+More on this is below.

-All motherboards have the SATA interface and as far as desktops go, almost all motherboards have multiple SATA ports for connecting multiple SATA drives.
-Laptops motherboards typically have a single SATA port for hard disk drives.
+All motherboards have the SATA interface, and as far as desktops go, almost all motherboards have multiple SATA ports for connecting various SATA drives.
+Laptop motherboards typically have a single SATA port for hard disk drives.

-PCIe interface is a high speed interface.
-It is generally used to connect very high demanding expansion cards that tend to generate a lot of data such as graphics cards.
+PCIe interface is a high-speed interface.
+It is generally used to connect demanding expansion cards that generate much data, such as graphics cards.

-PCIe interface makes use for PCIe lanes which connect to the PCIe slots on the motherboard.
-PCIe slots can be connected to varying amount of PCIe lanes.
+PCIe interface uses PCIe lanes that connect to the PCIe slots on the motherboard.
+PCIe slots can be combined into varying amounts of PCIe lanes.
 An x1 slot, for instance, is small and only has a single PCIe lane.
-An x16 slot, on the other hand, is the largest and can feature 16 PCIe lanes.
+An x16 space, on the other hand, is the largest and can feature 16 PCIe lanes.

-The transfer speed of the PCIe slots scales with the version and the amount of lanes it has.
-So for instance, an x4 slot can handle four times as much data as an x1 slot.
+The transfer speed of the PCIe slots scales with the version and the number of lanes it has.
+So, for instance, an x4 space can handle four times as much data as an x1 slot.

-Similarly, with every newer version of PCIe, the transfer speed per lane doubles.
-Hence a PCIe 4.0 x4 slot is twice as fast as the PCIe 3.0 x4 slot.
+Similarly, the transfer speed per lane doubles with every newer version of PCIe.
+Hence a PCIe 4.0 x4 slot is twice as fast as a PCIe 3.0 x4 slot.

 The following table shows the speeds of various PCIe version and their corresponding slots.

-There is one class of storage drives that connects to the PCIe interface alone: NVME PCIe SSDs.
+There is one class of storage drives that connect to the PCIe interface alone: NVME PCIe SSDs.

 NVMe SSDs are super fast.
-In order to connect these to the motherboards, you require an M.2 slot.
+To connect these to the motherboards, you require an M.2 slot.
 An M.2 slot typically connects to 4 PCIe lanes.

-TL:DR: NVMe SSDs use PCIe interface.
-If you have an NVMe SSD, you need a motherboard with a PCIe enabled M.2 slot.
+TL:DR: NVMe SSDs use the PCIe interface.
+If you have an NVMe SSD, you need a motherboard with a PCIe-enabled M.2 slot.

 Understanding Different Types of Hard Drives

-In order to understand why all hard drives cannot be compatible with all motherboards, you have to understand the different types of hard drives first and their different form factors.
+To understand why hard drives cannot be compatible with all motherboards, you must first understand the different types of hard drives and their different form factors.